DZai/NeteaseMusicSpider/README.md

 2. can resume last fetch if it did not finish successfully

+Pre-requirements:

+1. python3

+2. selenium package for python3

+3. chrome browser

+4. GUI ( not sure if mandatory)

 How  To Run:

 1. Delete the ./out dir(including all the files in it)